mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_StaticModel_and_GeoxCollisionFreeShape.md

 **Chara** and **Recoil**. **All** works fine.

 3 - CollisionMaterial is greyed here.
-Currently not a option to edit in Foxkit 1.0.
+Currently not a option to edit in FoxKit 1.0.
 That we'll edit later manually using Fox2 tool to generate a xml.
 MTR_NONE_A is a good choice.
 The user can find more types in
 <https://github.com/unknown321/mgsv_lua_dump/blob/0e236d1180b35d70203e10605cfa7cfe631e2a74/tpp/master/data1/Assets/tpp/level_asset/weapon/ParameterTables/RecoilMaterial/RecoilMaterialTable.lua>